 For a full description of the cardioid pattern, check out my article What Is A Cardioid Microphone?
 (Polar Pattern + Mic Examples).

 Directional to Omnidirectional

 Holding the cardioid microphone by its head or grille will block the rear ports of the capsule.
 With the rear ports blocked, sound pressure variance happens at the front side of the diaphragm only.

-This effectively turns the directional cardioid polar pattern to an omnidirectional pattern.
-In other words, holding the microphone by its head will make it equally sensitive from all directions.
+This effectively turns the directional cardioid polar pattern into an omnidirectional pattern.
+In other words, holding the microphone by its head will make it equally sensitive in all directions.

 This is another reason why it's best to hold the microphone in the middle!

 For more info on the omnidirectional polar pattern, check out my article What Is An Omnidirectional Microphone?
 (Polar Pattern + Mic Examples).